“Gratitude is not just for Thanksgiving.”

 – May McCarthy

-Kate Phillips, our marketing coach/ writer from Total Wealth Coaching who co-authored Financial Planning Has Failed (with P4P’s Kim Butler) was buzzing about a workshop she attended recently with May McCarthy, author of The Path to Wealth.
+Kate Phillips, our friend from Total Wealth Coaching who co-authored Financial Planning Has Failed (with P4P’s Kim Butler) was buzzing about a workshop she attended with May McCarthy, author of The Path to Wealth.
 We loved hearing about McCarthy’s gratitude-based success system and asked Kate to share with our readers.

 A self-made multimillionaire entrepreneur, May McCarthy credits her success to her daily spiritual practice based on giving gratitude and following her intuition.
 She says the seven simple daily steps she developed and now teaches others can improve health, transform relationships, and help you accomplish your biggest business goals.
 If that sounds like a big claim, well, McCarthy is a woman with big results.